 Dr. Nam Vo is tenured Professor of Orthopaedic Surgery and Deputy Vice Chair of Research in the Department of Orthopaedic Surgery at the University of Pittsburgh, where he also holds joint appointments in the Departments of Pathology, McGowan Institute of Regenerative Medicine, Clinical and Translational Science Institute, and UPMC Aging Institute.

-Dr. Vo received his PhD degree with Dr. Michael Chamberlin in molecular biology and biochemistry from the University of California at Berkeley in 1998, and completed his post-doctoral training in molecular virology with the Howard Hughes Investigator Dr. Michael Lai at the University of Southern California in 2003.
-Prior to arriving at Pitt, Dr. Vo held a position as an instructor in microbiology at Contra Costa College (2005-2006) and as an Assistant Specialist with Dr. Caroline Kane at the University of California at Berkeley (2003-2006).
+Dr. Vo received his Ph.D. degree with Dr. Michael Chamberlin in Molecular Biology and Biochemistry from the University of California at Berkeley in 1998.
+He completed his post-doctoral training with the Howard Hughes Investigator Dr. Michael Lai at the University of Southern California in 2003.
+He joined as faculty member of the Department of Orthopaedic Surgery at the University of Pittsburgh in 2006.

 View a list of Dr. Vo’s publications here.